Top tips for landlords

 Before you buy, get the inside track

-Make an appointment with one of haart’s experienced letting agents and find out which properties rent the quickest in your location, what tenants want and the types of properties haart really wants more of on its books.
+Make an appointment with one of haart’s experienced letting agents who will advise you on all of the above, as well as letting you know about the types of properties haart really wants more of on its books.

 Location, location, location

-If you are aiming to become a landlord to families, make sure your buy-to-let property is in the right catchment area for a good school.
-It will undoubtedly push up the price of the property, but that will be reflected in the rent you will be able to charge.
+Having the right location for your target tenants is vital.
+If you are aiming to become a landlord to families, consider whether your buy-to-let property is in the right catchment area for a good school.
+Undoubtedly, this will push up the price of the property, but this will also be reflected in the rent you will be able to charge.
 Ask our lettings experts for their advice.

 Know your budget